mhausenblas/hadoop-data-ingestion/README.md

 	 <value>true</value>
 	</property>

-Then, you can use for example `curl` to interaction with the WebHDFS API from the shell.
+Then, you can use for example `curl` to interact with the WebHDFS API from the shell.
 Let's first check if the CSV file we've uploaded in the previous step using the CLI actually is available (the `-s` tells `curl` to be silent):